 MHFA Half Day FAWs

 What is the difference between the Mental Health First Aid accreditation course and the Half Day course?

 The accreditation course teaches the techniques to provide help to someone experiencing a mental health problem before professional help is obtained.
 It is an in-depth course and provides delegates with the skills required to be MHFAiders.
 It is accredited by Mental Health First Aid England.

 The course is for those who agree to take on the responsibility of providing help and assistance, as well as promoting mental health and wellbeing in your local area.
 You will be added to the list of College MHFAiders.

 The half-day course is not an in-depth training course.
-It provides an overview of what you may encounter in the work or study place.

 Do I need prior knowledge of mental health to attend the half-day course?